 The training occurred on massive amounts of data and with an unprecedented number of parameters (weights in the AI model).
 The LLMs are able to predict the likelihood of the next word in a sequence based on information they have been trained on and then rewards are calculated mathematically for a job well done to reinforce learning.

-A lack of clarity about generative AI’s potentials and perils is a major risk to organizations, since results could be choices that are too cautious or too reckless for charting an organizations’ future.
+A lack of clarity about generative AI’s potentials and perils is a major risk to organisations, since results could be choices that are too cautious or too reckless for charting an organisations’ future.
 Uncertainty about AI’s capabilities and meaningful applications could cause leaders, auditors and others to delay use of this technology and miss its capacities to improve care and cut costs.
 Not knowing enough could result in a misunderstanding of risks and a too-rapid adoption of AI that introduces a different set of hazards.

 Several technology luminaries and leaders are advising caution before developing the technology further or integrating it into mission-critical applications.
 Concerns about AI are serious.

 Inaccurate results – Generative AI can provide incorrect information and affect outcomes.
 In industries that must put safety first—such as healthcare—inaccurate results must be a major concern.
-The undesirable side effect is caused by the model being optimized to produce a statistically probable response—not necessarily a truthful response.
+The undesirable side effect is caused by the model being optimised to produce a statistically probable response—not necessarily a truthful response.
 LLMs do not have an inherent sense of true/false or right/wrong.

 Unintentional bias – AI can be built with—or can develop— unintentional bias.
 Generative AI uses algorithms that are trained from source data, and its interactions with users further refine its responses over time.
 Biases in an AI’s logic or in its knowledge base—whether present from inception or developed over time—are an additional area of concern with any AI.
 Algorithm weaknesses, source data and user input are three distinct opportunities for bias to creep into an AI system.